 9. Host a Themed Movie Night

-There are many movies that have sequels.
-Pick a genre that your family would enjoy.
-Plan for a whole evening of back-to-back viewing of the movies.
-Make sure you have plenty of popcorn and snacks on hand!
-If you want to be really creative, find props that go with the movie and set them out.
+Once that’s all sorted, make sure you have plenty of popcorn and snacks on hand!
+If you want to be really creative, find props that go with the movie and set them out as well.
 You can even make a dessert that matches the movie theme.
-May the force be with you!

 10. Play Games